International Projects

 Health – installation of additional toilets and wash facilities for both boys and girls.
 Teachers and residential assistants are encouraging the children to understand the need for cleanliness in order to prevent disease.

 London Rotarians personally visited this school several times and were impressed with the enthusiasm from the children to learn and keep their school in good order.
-They also maintain the shrubs and trees that have been funded in the past by Battersea Clubs - thus providing added shelter in the playground as well as enhancing the overall Environment.
+They also maintain the shrubs and trees that have been funded in the past by Battersea Rotarians - thus providing added shelter in the playground as well as enhancing the overall Environment.

 The school has grown from 30 to approximately 300 students in the age groups of 4-13 years old, including 200 residential.
 The rest are older day students coming from local villages.
 The senior students undergo training ready for work placements such as office work, textiles/craft, retail and hospitality.